fereshtehjafarii/StructuralSentenceRepresentation/README.md

-# StructuralSentenceRepresentation
+# Structural Sentence Representation
- A Self-supervised Representation Learning framework of Sentence Structure for Authorship Attribution
+ A Self-supervised Representation Learning Framework of Sentence Structure for Authorship Attribution